brenomfviana/learn-unity3d/README.md

 ## Description

-This repository contains a simple platform game I made during my learning of Unity3D.
+This repository contains a simple platform game I made during when I was learning Unity3D.

 ## Preview